EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

     # ... implementation of folder_n_of goes here ...
 ~~~

-The `@Predication(...)` "decoration" above the function runs code that sticks the Python function (i.e. `def folder_n_of(...)`) and the predication name (i.e. `_folder_n_of`) into the instance of the `Vocabulary` class it is given.
+The `@Predication(...)` "decoration" above the function runs code that sticks the Python function (i.e. `def folder_n_of(...)`) and the predication name (i.e. `_folder_n_of`) into the global instance of the `Vocabulary` class it is given.

 Note that the function name can be arbitrarily different than the predication name.
-In this case we've removed the leading "_", but we could have also done something like this:
+In this case, we've removed the leading "_", but we could have also done something like this:

 ~~~
 vocabulary = Vocabulary()